Police detail man’s threat behind panic at DC LGBTQ parade

 Although no gunshots were fired, hundreds of people ran from the area, knocking down metal police barricades and running into stores, fearing that a gunman had opened fire on the crowd of revelers.
 Seven people were taken to local hospitals for injuries they suffered while fleeing the area, authorities said.

-Inside a small park in Dupont Circle, Singh pulled the BB gun on another person who was “hitting on his significant other,” according to a police report.
+Inside a small park in Dupont Circle, Singh pulled the BB gun on another person who was “hitting his significant other,” according to a police report.
 People began running from the area and police officers who were keeping watch over the festivities heard revelers shouting that there was a man with a gun.

 As the officers got closer, someone in the crowd pointed to Singh and said he had a gun in his bag.
 An officer stopped Singh and noticed what appeared to be a silver handgun sticking out of his brown bag that was underneath a tree, the report said.
-The weapon turned out to actually be a BB gun, police said.
+The weapon turned out to be a BB gun, police said.

 Organizers decided to shut down the parade for the night after the incident but said they would not allow the scare to ruin the weekend pride celebrations.
 The group that organizes the event said it spends extensive time planning security procedures.